 Who can I donate to?

 Donating to someone you don’t know is called altruistic or non-directed donation.
 In this case, you cannot say who receives your kidney.
-The kidney will be given to the next best-matched patient on the kidney organ waiting list.
+The kidney is given to the most suitable person on the kidney transplant waiting list or you may be able to start a kidney exchange chain of transplants.